Beards Have More Bacteria Than Dog Fur, Claims New Study

 But that’s not to say everything is always negative when it comes to beards in the news.
 Fox 35 Orlando noted that men with long beards are perceived by women in a better light when it comes to long-term relationships.
 The findings were reported by the Journal of Evolutionary Biology.
 On the other hand, it turns out that women tend to think men with masculine body features appear to be better for short-term relationships.

 Unfortunately for the bearded men, around the same time the news came out about their attractiveness for long-term relationships, another study was published by Australian scientists.
-This study alleged that bearded men appear angrier when they’re upset when compared to men with no beards, according to The Daily Mail.
+This study alleged that bearded men appear angrier when they’re upset when compared to men with no beards, according to the Daily Mail.

-The study was headed by Dr Belinda Craig from the University of New England in Australia.
-It turned out that when they surveyed 700 people, that people noticed a man being angry quicker if they had a beard.
+The study was headed by Dr. Belinda Craig from the University of New England in Australia.
+It turned out when they surveyed 700 people, that people noticed a man being angry quicker if they had a beard.
 The study also suggested that people also notice a man being happy quicker too, when they have a beard.